SVA-BFA-3D-Animation-and-VFX/FileManagement/README.md

 Folder Structure Documentation made by Shayne Ryan [Link](https://docs.google.com/document/d/1Xee4Wr14S8Rny-xosLolQS5RyLA3agvIuVNA5MqsC9g/edit?usp=sharing)

+This project is still a work in progress.
+We’d love to hear your questions or suggestions as we keep refining and updating it.

 # GUI Application:
 folder_setup_gui.app (macOS) and folder_setup_gui.exe (Windows) provide a user-friendly interface to create the full folder structure in the selected **root directory**.
 It includes buttons to add assets (e.g., Gecko) and shots (e.g., seq020_0010) to the assets and sequence folders.